hmxmilohax/festivalinfobot/README.md

     For newer CHOpt versions, Qt6 dlls may be required to be copied as well.
 These files are present in the .gitignore.

-- `fnf-midcrypt.py` to decrypt MIDI files.
-This is not provided for you.

-    The bot is unable to decrypt Festival MIDIs by itself.
+Aditionally, the bot is unable to decrypt Festival MIDIs without the correct key.